What Are Periodontal Treatments?

 As periodontal treatments are personalized according to the severity of the disease (and the needs of the patient), healing timeframes and aftercare directions may vary.
 The key to successful healing from most periodontal therapies is maintaining meticulous oral hygiene on a daily basis.
 Our Chester Springs, PA team will review tips on optimizing your brushing and flossing efforts.
 Once your gum disease treatment is complete, our dentists may recommend a periodontal maintenance program for you to help you manage your gum health.
 These maintenance visits, which are scheduled every 3 – 4 months, include periodontal assessments and thorough dental cleanings and are performed in place of biannual dental cleanings.

-Preserve Gum Health WIth Periodontal Treatments
+Preserve Gum Health

 Are Bleeding Gums a Sign of Periodontal Disease?